jovanbulck/0xbadc0de/README.md

 ![thumbnail](thumbnail.jpg)

-_Enclave runtime vulnerability assessment (our contribution, highlighted) and comparison to related work on OSs and TEEs.
+_Enclave runtime vulnerability assessment and comparison to related work on OSs and TEEs.
 Symbols indicate whether a vulnerability was successfully exploited (star); acknowledged but without proof-of-concept (filled bullet); or not found to apply (empty bullet).
 Half-filled symbols indicate that improper sanitization only leads to side-channel leakage._

 ## Source code overview